 Choosing to use multiple standards together does not necessarily make an investment any more shariah-compliant, as the shariah standards were not built with the intention to be used collectively.
 Instead, independently, they were intended to make sure an investment passes shariah compliance.
 You may use this approach if it gives you more peace of mind.
 However, there isn’t any evidence to support that it is a more religious approach.

-Halal investing is a growing trend that is gaining popularity among Muslims around the world.
-There are various shariah standards that investors can use to ensure that they're investing in line with Islamic principles, all of which aim to promote the idea that your investments should be socially beneficial, adhere to ethical standards, minimize harm, and be financially sound.
+Halal investing is a growing trend gaining popularity among Muslims globally.
+By using established shariah standards, investors can determine if potential investments align with Islamic principles.
+The goal of these standards is to guide Muslims towards investments that are socially beneficial, adhere to ethical guidelines, minimize harm, and are financially sound.

 Halal Stock Screener & Portfolio Tracker